• Home

 HOW DO YOU PROPOSE THE CREATION OF A NEW COMMITTEE?

 Any SDPA member may propose a new operating committee!
-Please complete a New Committee Proposal form and submit to the SPDA office.
+If you wish to create a new operating committee, please complete a New Committee Proposal form and submit to the SPDA office.

 New Committee Proposal Form